rcowham/p4benchmark/README.md

 # Setting up your Perforce commit instance(s)

-It is recommended to use the SDP to configure and start your instance, assignign appropriate storage
+It is recommended to use the SDP to configure and start your instance, assigning appropriate storage etc.

 ## Creating repository files